elizier/challenge-remote-access/elizier.md

 # Conclusion

 Basically, what we need to do is :
-I can can only access a remote server named ‘serverB’ via ssh by first login into an intermediary server called ‘ServerA’.
+I can only access a remote server named ‘serverB’ via ssh by first login into an intermediary server called ‘ServerA’.
 First, login to server:

 `$ ssh -D8000 user1@serverA`